Advertiser Disclosure

 Final Thoughts

 Delta’s LAX–Manila route likely won’t launch until next year, and a DOT filing is not the same as a confirmed launch.
-That said, the disclosure adds real credibility to what had previously been internal speculation, and it signals a meaningful expansion in U.S.-Philippines service.
+That said, the disclosure adds real credibility to what had previously been internal speculation, and it signals an upcoming expansion in U.S.-Philippines service.

 Ryan Smith's image